Asia-Pacific Economic Cooperation (APEC)

 APEC was formed in 1989.
 It serves as a multilateral forum in which Asian and Pacific economies can solve economic problems and cooperate in developing key economic sectors.

-Collectively, the 21 economies of APEC, which touch the Pacific Ocean, represent a large consumer market – nearly half the world’s population, nearly half of all world trade and approximately $42.8 trillion in economic output.
-(Apec Statistics)
+Collectively, the 21 economies of APEC, which touch the Pacific Ocean, represent a large consumer market – 38% of the world’s population, 69% of global GDP, and 47% of the world’s trade as of 2018.
+(USTR)

 The APEC economies are: Australia, Brunei Darussalam, Canada, Chile, People’s Republic of China, Hong Kong, Indonesia, Japan, Republic of Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Republic of the Philippines, Russia, Singapore, Chinese Taipei, Thailand, United States and Vietnam.